Troubleshooting Slow Internet: Boost Your Wi-Fi Speed and Solve Connectivity Issues

 We have to move on to step two to determine the issue.

-Step two: Is it on our side, or is the internet provider at fault?
+Step two: Is the slow internet on our side, or is the internet provider at fault?

 We know that the best situation is to hardwire your computer or laptop to your router using a LAN cable.
 If your interested in learning more about hardwiring check out our blog on ethernet cable installation here.
 However, this isn't always possible.
 So let's address both situations, starting with the wired.